 - Indoor performances with up to six people can be held in tier 1, but you must have good ventilation; keep doors and windows open where possible and run ventilation systems at all times.

 - Limit the number of performers as far as possible.
 The more people involved, the higher the risk of transmission.

 - If performing indoors, wear face coverings as much as possible, including when performing, unless exempt.
 Audiences should also wear face coverings indoors.
 See Practices for more information about face coverings.

 - Keep the performance time as short as possible.

 - Maintain good hand hygiene at all times.
 Everyone should have their own hand sanitiser and use it regularly.

 - Make sure that no-one with COVID-19 symptoms, anyone who is self-isolating or who are at higher risk (i.e. clinically vulnerable) is involved in the performance.
-Do not persuade anyone to dance out if they are reluctant.
+Do not persuade anyone to attend if they are reluctant.